iGaming14 min readMay 2026By · Banking Lead

 If your acquirer terminates your account due to chargebacks, the sequence of steps matters enormously for your ability to process payments again.

 1. Get written confirmation of the termination reason.
-Request written documentation stating the exact grounds.
+Do not accept a verbal notice or a vague letter.
+Request written documentation stating the exact grounds for termination.
 This matters for your MATCH determination.

 2. Confirm your MATCH status explicitly.
-Ask your acquirer directly, in writing: 'Has our business been, or will it be, placed on the MATCH list?'
+Ask your acquirer directly, in writing: "Has our business been, or will it be, placed on the MATCH list?"
 They are required to notify you if a MATCH placement occurs.
+Get this confirmation before doing anything else.

 4. Do not misrepresent your termination history.
 Every new acquirer application will ask whether you have had a merchant account terminated.
-Lying is grounds for immediate MATCH placement.
-Answer honestly and provide the written explanation from step one.
+Lying about this is grounds for immediate MATCH placement — one of the five qualifying criteria.
+Answer honestly and provide the written explanation you obtained in step one.
+Acquirers who specialise in high-risk do underwrite post-termination operators; they will not underwrite operators who lied on their application.

 5. Use a specialist broker.
-Direct applications after a termination have very low success rates.
-A specialist high-risk payments broker has existing relationships with acquirers who will consider your situation.
-The broker fee (typically 0.1–0.3% of processing volume) is far lower than the cost of repeated unsuccessful direct applications.
+Direct applications to acquiring banks after a termination have very low success rates — underwriters screen for termination history early in the review process.
+A specialist high-risk payments broker has existing relationships with the acquirers who will consider your situation and knows how to present your remediation plan effectively.
+The broker fee (typically 0.1–0.3% of ongoing processing volume) is substantially lower than the cost of repeated unsuccessful direct applications.

 FAQ